-The Lisbon Agenda set by the Commission and the European Council has aimed at stimulating growth and employment on the one hand, on the other hand the EU wants to become the most competitive knowledge-based economy by 2010; the mid-term KOK-report has come out with a very sober assessment according to which the Lisbon Agenda is overloaded and most goals are rather uncertain to be achieved in the coming years; researchers also have found that the EU has fallen back behind the US in ICT to some extent
+The Lisbon Agenda set by the Commission and the European Council has aimed at stimulating growth and employment on the one hand, on the other hand the EU wants to become the most competitive knowledge-based economy by 2010; the mid-term KOK-report has come out with a very sober assessment according to which the Lisbon Agenda is overloaded and most goals are rather uncertain to be achieved in the coming years; researchers also have found that the EU has fallen back behind the US in ICT to some extent (DENIS/McMORROW/RÖGER/VEUGELERS, 2005).

-(DENIS/McMORROW/RÖGER/VEUGELERS, 2005).
 Moreover, the EU is facing a serious decline in political legitimacy as the failed referenda on the EU constitution in France and the Netherlands - there with a shocking no-majority of almost 2/3 of the population - have shown in 2005.

 The EU has adopted a regulatory framework, composed of 5 directives, which was expected to be translated into national law by 2003.
 A long term goal is to move to general competition law.
 There is an International Regulatory Group/European Regulatory Group (IRG; ERG) in which national regulators cooperate.
 In the EU the NRAs have considerable autonomy but must submit reports to the Commission in which they notify evaluations on 18 pre-defined relevant markets.
 Moreover, the Commission's guidelines on significant market power also play an important role.
-The new EU regulatory framework stipulates that new telecommunications services should not be subject to unnecessary regulatory burden; the idea is to stimulate the expansion of innovative services.
+The new EU regulatory framework stipulates that new telecommunications markets should not be subject to unnecessary regulatory burden; the idea is to stimulate the expansion of innovative services.
 This is likely to be conflict-prone in the field of internet access and broadband services, respectively.
-A dominant DSL position of the incumbent operator could undermine the provision of digital broadband services of competitors.
+Competitors will require continued access to DSL network elements of the incumbent operator.
+The incumbent is, however, likely to roll out VDSL and argue that the shift to VDSL creates new markets which should be unregulated.

 The Aim of the EU directives (Frameworks Directive, Authorization Directive, Access Directive, Universal Service Directive, Directive on Privacy and Electronic Communications) is to establish an EU-wide framework for regulations of telecommunications in a way which encourages static and dynamic efficiency while making sure that a minimum of generally available services at uniform low prices is available in each EU member country.
 The basic aim is to maximize social welfare (sum of consumer rent and producer rent) under the side-constraint of universal service provision.
-While universal services in telecommunications have traditionally referred to universal access to voice telephony at uniform rates within a country, the phenomenon of digital convergence and the rapid growth of mobile telephony has changed the universal services perspectives.
+While universal services in telecommunications have traditionally referred to universal access to voice telephony at uniform rates within a country, the phenomenon of digital convergence and the rapid growth of mobile telephony have changed the universal services perspectives.
 Moreover, the increasing use and usefulness of the Internet implies that broadband local access will be important for a dynamic digital social market economy.